The Republic of Singapore is an island state and member of the British Commonwealth.

 Where it is not possible to trace the usage of interest-bearing funds, the IRAS uses an asset-based formula to attribute the interest expense to the non-income-producing investment.
 Based on this formula, the interest attributable to the non-income-producing investment is disallowed for tax purposes.
 Non-income-producing investments include interest-free loans and equity investments that have never yielded dividend income.

-Withholding tax on debt
+Withholding tax on debt and methods to reduce or eliminate it

 Interest paid to any person who is not a tax resident of Singapore is subject to Singapore WHT at the rate of 15 percent of the gross payment.
 The WHT applies provided that the interest is not derived by the non-resident person from any trade, business, profession or vocation carried on or exercised by the non-resident in Singapore and that the interest is not effectively connected with any permanent establishment of that non-resident person in Singapore.
 The rate of WHT may be reduced by a tax treaty between Singapore and the country of the recipient.